 Teacher Reference Material is available on this website.

 Full Day Trip Tour Option for Non-MCPS classes

 A full day class tour is available for $350 per group of thirty-two persons.
 The number must be limited in order to accommodate everyone on the pontoon boat.
 A maximum of two groups of thirty-two persons may attend each day.

 The fee covers entrance into the Silver River Museum, a guided tour of the museum and pioneer settlement, a tram tour of several natural communities, and a guided pontoon boat ride on the Silver River.
 Themes focus on ecology and Florida history and may be adjusted to suit particular groups.
 Indoor activities are available in the event of inclement weather.

-All Non-MCPS classes arrange their own transportation to the Center.
-The Center's operating hours are 8:00 am to 4:00 pm.
+All Non-MCPS classes arrange their own transportation to the museum.
+The museum's operating hours are 8:00 am to 4:00 pm.
 Groups should allow 4-5 hours for the tours.
-(9:00 am to 2:00 pm is recommended) The Center will need to know the group's arrival and departure times in advance in order to schedule staff.
+(9:00 am to 2:00 pm is recommended) The museum will need to know the group's arrival and departure times in advance in order to schedule staff.

 Groups that attend a full day tour will need bring lunches in coolers with ice (we do not have refrigerators or vending machines).
 Students should wear good walking shoes, bring cameras, sunscreen, insect repellent, clothes to suit the weather, and spending money if they plan to visit the Museum Gift Shop.